shjang7/daily_tech_journal/README.md

 # Daily Tech Journal

+## Script language overview (05.feb.2020)
+The software at an early age was written in assembly language.
+After building the compiler, software developers can write code for the more human-understandable higher language, and compiler changes it to assembly one.<br />

+But compiler needs compile time for executing a program.
+If the software changed often, it becomes overloaded.<br />

+Scripting language such as Python, Javascript, and Ruby is interpreted when execution time.
+Generally, compiled language is faster at execution time due to running assembly language.
+But script language has advantages of faster building time.

 ## CPU scheduling (04.feb.2020)
 When we make a cup of coffee, we are not only waiting for boiling water.<br />
 We can clean or wash or setting a cup and table while the water is boiling.<br />